ston1x/cash-register-demo/README.md

 This is a simple Cash Register CLI application that allows setting up a stock of registered products and pricing rules, filling up a cart, scanning its items, applying discounts based on pricing rules, then printing a receipt.

 ## Features
+- Set up products and pricing rules in a flexible way
 - Scan products and calculate the total price
 - Apply discounts based on predefined pricing rules
 - Print a receipt with detailed information about the purchased items and discounts